 A city within a city

-It’s one of the most beautiful neighborhoods to live—or just snap a few ‘grams—in
+It’s one of the most beautiful neighborhoods

 In the early 1900s when many of Sunset Park’s structures went up, uniformity was not exactly trending.
-On any given block in the Brooklyn neighborhood, classical brownstones, funky exposed brick buildings, and rugged limestone structures all share space on the city streets.
+On any given block in the Brooklyn neighborhood, classical brownstones, funky brick buildings and rugged limestone structures all share space on the city streets.
 The neighborhood, which promises a change of scenery at every turn (literally), never ceases to surprise.

 It’s home to the best old-school partying

-The dream of the ’90s is alive in Sunset Park, where the area’s warehouses are routinely tapped as venues for raves, parties, and concerts.
+The dream of the ’90s is alive in Sunset Park, where the area’s warehouses are routinely tapped as venues for raves, parties and concerts.
 Leave velvet ropes and VIP rooms behind at Brooklyn’s best old-school affairs, the city’s top partying pick of nightlife lovers from around the globe.

 It’s home to one of the city’s most exciting food and drink scenes